iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 = Do I need this plugin to use the Website Firewall service? =

 No, it is not required.
 The Website Firewall runs in the cloud without the need of anything installed.
 This plugin only helps see and manage the service from the WordPress dashboard.

-= What information does Sucuri collect? =

-We take your privacy seriously.
-For free plugin users without an API key, no information is collected by Sucuri.
-After activating an API key, Sucuri will store some information, such as logs.
-Please see our [Terms of Service](https://sucuri.net/terms) and [Privacy Policy](https://sucuri.net/privacy).
-Please email gdpr@sucuri.net if you have other questions about your privacy.

 == Screenshots ==